-The Dental Director post has been vacant for most of the year as he has been seconded to the Interim Medical Director role, with a further Band 7 vacancy, which has led to an underspend of $\pounds 0.162m$ in Oral Health.
+The Dental Director post has been vacant for most of the year as he has been seconded to the Interim Medical Director role, with a further Band 7 vacancy, which has led to an underspend of £0.162m in Oral Health.

-The Dental Director has been appointed as Interim Chief Officer of the IJB from 13 July 2020 for 10 months, so a recruitment process is underway to backfill the role for this period with interviews taking place in early July 2020.
-The role of Dental Business Manager will be reviewed to ensure is it still required prior to recruitment.
+The Dental Director has been appointed as Interim Chief Officer of the IJB from 13 July 2020, however post has been backfilled from July 2020.
+The role of Dental Business Manager has been redesigned with a clinical lead to be appointed.